pdee/pdee/doc/commands-python-mode.rst

 -----------------
 Delete top-level at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-kill-block
 -------------
 Delete block at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-kill-block-or-clause
 -----------------------
 Delete block-or-clause at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-kill-class
 -------------
 Delete class at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-kill-clause
 --------------
 Delete clause at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-kill-def
 -----------
 Delete def at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-kill-def-or-class
 --------------------
 Delete def-or-class at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-kill-elif-block
 ------------------
 Delete elif-block at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-kill-else-block
 ------------------
 Delete else-block at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-kill-except-block
 --------------------
 Delete except-block at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-kill-for-block
 -----------------
 Delete for-block at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-kill-if-block
 ----------------
 Delete if-block at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-kill-indent
 --------------
 Delete indent at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-kill-minor-block
 -------------------
 Delete minor-block at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-kill-statement
 -----------------
 Delete statement at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-kill-try-block
 -----------------
 Delete try-block at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-mark-comment
 ---------------